vcvpaiva/DialecticaCategories/README.md

  8. FILL (new proof of cut-elimination with Harley Eades III)  [Multiple Conclusion Linear Logic: Cut-elimination and more](https://academic.oup.com/logcom/article-abstract/30/1/157/5745861?redirectedFrom=fulltext).
 Lecture Notes in Computer Science, 04 January 2016.
 Proceedings of the Symposium on Logical Foundations of Computer Science (LFCS 2016), formalized in Agda.

-Appeared in Journal of Logic and Computation, Feb 2020 https://academic.oup.com/logcom/article-abstract/30/1/157/5745861?redirectedFrom=fulltext
+Journal version in Journal of Logic and Computation, [Multiple Conclusion Linear Logic: Cut-elimination and more](https://academic.oup.com/logcom/article-abstract/30/1/157/5745861?redirectedFrom=fulltext), (2020)

  9. Typed lambda-calculus for FILL (with Eike Ritter) "A Parigot-style linear λ-calculus for Full intuitionistic Linear Logic", 2007 https://www.cs.bham.ac.uk/%7Evdp/publications/fillmu.pdf